-Drake Birmann started with a problem - his mother wasn’t mobile enough in her own apartment.
-He took to the drawing board and concepted a product that would help her get around the apartment.
-Learn more about his background, his motive behind this innovation in home mobility and the stages of his design process.
+Industrial design student Drake Birmann started with a problem - his mother wasn’t mobile enough in her own apartment.
+He took to the drawing board and designed a product that would help her get around the apartment.
+Learn more about his background, his motive behind this innovation in home mobility and the various stages of his design process.

-From 2005-2008 I studied film theory at the University of Western Ontario.
-Thereafter I returned to Toronto and began a 7-year push to run my own video production company.
-I was successful at running my own business, but I was uninspired by a lack of physical, tangible creation – you can’t touch film or video and it frustrated me.
+From 2005 to 2008 Drake studied film theory at the University of Western Ontario.
+After graduation, he returned to Toronto and began a 7-year push to run his own video production company.
+While the business was successful, he was uninspired by the lack of physical, tangible creation in visual storytelling.

-Until the second year at Humber I had been a lifelong Mac user, but now we were expected to run SolidWorks on the school’s PC.
+Drake was a lifelong Mac user until his second year at Humber, when he had to run SolidWorks on the school’s PC.
 Navigating Windows while simultaneously learning SolidWorks was often frustrating, especially with a keyboard and mouse.
-I had to partition my MacBook Air and install Windows just so I could practice modelling at home.
-To summarize, my problems were,
+He had to partition his MacBook Air and install Windows just so he could practice modelling at home.

-Last summer, I watched a tutorial on YouTube of someone using Shapr3D and it was immediately apparent that this would alleviate my frustrations – a lightweight program with minimalist styling, mirrored basic SolidWorks functionality, added stylus and touchscreen to replace keyboard and mouse, and allowed me to operate within a native Mac platform.
-I couldn’t have asked for a more bespoke solution.
-All I had to do was drop the $2k+ for a new iPad Pro, which is exactly what I did.
-The MacBook Air gets no love from me these days.
+Last summer, Drake watched a tutorial on YouTube of someone using Shapr3D.
+He immediately saw in it a solution that would alleviate his frustrations – a lightweight program with minimalist styling, mirrored basic SolidWorks functionality, added stylus and touchscreen to replace keyboard and mouse that also allowed him to operate within a native Mac platform.
+He immediately abandoned his MacBook Air in favor of an iPad Pro and purchased an Apple Pencil to get started.

-Our thesis program encouraged us to first seek out problems encountered in different areas of life, and NOT to focus on the possible solutions.
-This created an open dialogue to investigating problems that were hitherto invisible to me.
+His thesis program encouraged them to seek out problems encountered in different areas of life, first without focusing on the possible solutions.
+This created an open dialogue for investigating problems that were hitherto invisible to the students.
 The primary method for investigation was conducted through surveys and interviews to better empathize with people who were willing to share their personal experiences.

-Our program stressed the importance of sketching before moving to CAD.
-The rationale behind this thinking is that a
+The thesis program stressed the importance of sketching before moving to CAD.

-To address the ergonomics, I thought it was prudent to first build myself two ergonomic models in Shapr3D.
-This was a two-week digression that was not part of the program requirements; I just thought it would be helpful to have them for all future projects if needed.
-This is to say that before I had even sketched a bed, I had already used Shapr3D to make ergonomic models for this project.
+To address the ergonomics of his project, he built two models in Shapr3D.
+This was a two-week digression that was not part of the program requirements -- he just thought it would be helpful to have them for all future projects if needed.
+So before he had even sketched a bed frame, he had already used Shapr3D to research and experiment with dimensions for his project.

-Once the CAD model was finalized, I rebuilt each part with the intention of 3D printing it.
-This gave me a fourth CAD design file that looked the same, but each piece could be printed separately and then fit together like lego blocks when it was time to assemble the final model irl.
-It worked perfectly – I was pleased with how precise the tolerances fit together.
+Once the CAD model was finalized, he rebuilt each part with the intention of 3D printing it.
+This gave him a fourth CAD design file that looked the same, but each piece could be printed separately and fit together like lego blocks when it was time to assemble the final model in real life.
+It worked perfectly – Drake was pleased with how precisely the tolerances fit together.

-It has taken something that seemed to be a necessary evil (being chained to a PC with Windows, SolidWorks and a mouse), to freely designing on a tablet anywhere I please.
-I’ve had several designers, including my professors, express awe and amazement as I showed them how effortlessly I can build and model with Shapr3D.
+"Shapr3D took something that seemed to be a necessary evil (being chained to a PC with Windows, SolidWorks and a mouse), to freely designing on a tablet anywhere I please.
+I’ve had several designers, including my professors, express awe and amazement as I showed them how effortlessly I can build and model with the app."